-To take you through Scrum, I will elaborate the steps in a very generic manner as the methodology itself is simplicity at its best.
+To take you through Scrum, we will elaborate the steps in a very generic manner as the methodology itself is simple at its best.

 - A Product Owner is responsible for chalking down the tasks needed to be completed in order to reach the project objective.
 This is called the Product Backlog / Product Wish List.
 He/she is responsible for allocating time, resources, and priorities for the tasks that will be undertaken in Scrum.

 - Once the tasks are finalized, during the phase called Sprint Planning, the team selects the tasks that need to be done based on the priority and the resources available at that particular time.
 Feasibility is thoroughly checked before moving ahead.
 This list now becomes the Sprint Backlog.

 The team together decides on ways and means to accomplish the list and move ahead.

 - The Sprint List is then implemented within a set time frame of the Sprint, during which the tasks are undertaken and subsequently completed, inching the project closer to its completion.

 - The team during a Sprint meets in a daily Scrum to discuss the three aspects mentioned above and find ways and means of correcting what didn’t happen as planned and look forward to the next task at hand.